 It is the policy of HEI to require that appropriate quality assurance (QA) procedures are in place for all approved research projects that may produce data of regulatory significance; these include all human exposure studies and certain animal studies.
 This policy assures our sponsors and the public that the data are acquired under well-defined conditions and are reliable and traceable.
+If HEI's special QA procedures are to be applied to an approved animal study, the investigator will be informed by HEI's Staff Scientist overseeing the project.
 The QA procedures consist of five components that apply to different extent to different studies: a research protocol; standard operating procedures; written records; documented data processing procedures; and data quality assessment procedures.
 A copy of the HEI document Special QA Procedures is included in Appendix C.